hxat/Topic-Modelling/README.md

 This repository contains the following:

-code/: a directory containing the Python scripts used for preprocessing the tweet data, running the clustering and topic modelling algorithms, and evaluating the results. data/: a directory containing the tweet data used for the experiments. docs/: a directory containing the documentation for the code and the experiments.
+code/: a directory containing the Python scripts used for preprocessing the tweet data, running the clustering and topic modelling algorithms, and evaluating the results.

+data/: a directory containing the tweet data used for the experiments.

+common/: a directory containing the frequently used functions and modules.

+docs/: a directory containing the instruction to re-produce the result.

 README.md: this file.

-Usage
+## Usage
 To use the code in this repository, follow the instructions in the docs/ directory.
 The documentation provides a step-by-step guide for running the preprocessing, clustering, and topic modelling scripts, as well as evaluating the results.

 # Conclusion